The risk of burn injuries from Halloween costumes

 How has the law changed?

-In 2015, a Bill allowing for Consumer Protection Rights for the standard of fire resistance of children’s fancy dress and costumes was withdrawn.
+In 2015, a Bill allowing for Consumer Protection Rights for the standard of fire resistance of children’s costumes was withdrawn.
 Its aim was to make provision for standards of fire resistance and relevant labelling requirements for children’s fancy dress costumes.

 Despite this, manufacturers have a responsibility to supply safe goods under the General Product Safety Regulations 2005 (General Safety Requirement).